-WHAT IS THE ACCOUNT AND ACCESS FACILITY?
+WHAT IS THE CENTRAL WEST CREDIT UNION ACCOUNT AND ACCESS FACILITY?

-The Account and Access Facility is a facility that gives you transaction, savings and term deposit accounts as well as these facilities for accessing accounts:
+The Central West Credit Union Account and Access Facility is a facility that gives you transaction, savings and term deposit accounts as well as these facilities for accessing accounts:

 - Visa Card

-- chequing
+- Chequing

-- BPAY® (registered to BPAY® Pty Ltd ABN 69 079 137 518)
+- BPAY[®] (registered to BPay Pty Ltd ABN 69 079 137 518)

-- Telephone, internet and mobile banking
+- telephone and internet banking

 - EFTPOS and ATM access

 - direct debit requests.